remtori/ATG/README.md

 - Mini boss that can only be beaten by fast moving tank

-- Mini boss that can only be beaten by slow strong - long range fire power tank
+- Final boss that can only be beaten by slow strong - long range fire power tank

-- Final boss ...

 - Balanced tank is easier to clear the mobs